diamond buying guide

 The best answer?
 Wear the ring the way you prefer, there is no standard (or even strong tradition) for the "point" direction, and no right or wrong answer.
 Many wearers feel that wearing the ring pointed toward the fingernails provides a slimming look for the fingers.

-Pear Shaped Diamond rings To give you some ideas of what's available for a Pear Diamond ring, we've preselected a range of certified Pear Diamonds for you to examine (all from Mondera or Blue Nile, two of the premiere diamond stores).
-Unless otherwise noted, these diamonds are within our minimum requirements as listed above and are suitable for solitaire settings or settings with accent stones:
+Pear Shaped Diamond rings To give you some ideas of what's available for a Pear Diamond ring, we've preselected a range of certified Pear Diamonds for you to examine (all from James Allen and Blue Nile, two premiere diamond stores).
+Except for the "Bargain Basement" selections, these diamonds are within our minimum requirements as listed above and are suitable for solitaire settings or settings with accent stones.

-*PLEASE NOTE: All "Bargain Basement" diamonds fall below our minimum specification standards in one category or more.
+*PLEASE NOTE: All "Bargain Basement" diamonds fall below our minimum specification standards in one or more categories.

 Where to buy Pear Diamonds